Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/08-dsp-library/README.md

 This tutorial has demonstrated the following:

-* How to create a Vitis AI Engine Project
+* How to create a Makefile to handle an AI Engine Project
 * How to create a graph based design description and described the basic element required
 * How to incorporate the FIR filter elements provided by the DSP Library
 * How to compile and simulate the design